Tmeister/wp-api-jwt-auth/README.md

 }
 ```

-Once you get the token, you must store it somewhere in your application, ex. in a **cookie** or using **localstorage**.
+Once you get the token, you must store it somewhere in your application, e.g. in a **cookie** or using **localstorage**.

-From this point, you should pass this token to every API call
+From this point, you should pass this token to every API call.

-Sample call using the Authorization header using AngularJS
+Sample call using the Authorization header using AngularJS:

 ```javascript
 app.config( function( $httpProvider ) {